Skip to content

 gh aw remove my-workflow

 Update workflows based on source field (owner/repo/path@ref).
-Default replaces local file; --merge performs 3-way merge.
+By default, performs a 3-way merge to preserve local changes; use --no-merge to override with upstream.
 Semantic versions update within same major version.

 Terminal window